nguy/PyRadarMet/README.md

 [matplotlib](http://matplotlib.org)

 ## Notes
 This software was originally an attempt to help me get used to programming in Python environment.
 I have tested more since it was originally developed and have modified accordingly.

 Please feel free to contact me with questions or suggestions.
 Do note this is a side project and it may take me some time to respond.

 This is open-source software, with no warranties extended.

-Nick Guy (nick.guy@noaa.gov)